Satisfactory Academic Progress for Financial Aid

 If you have been placed on warning status because you are approaching 150% of the published required length of your program in cumulative credits attempted, complete the appropriate year 150% Warning Review Request form and submit to the Financial Aid office.

-After a second term of not complying with the satisfactory academic standards for financial aid you will be placed on suspension status.
+After a second term of not complying with the financial aid satisfactory academic progress standards you will be placed on suspension status.
 You will be notified via your Hawkeye email.

 Once on suspension status, you will not be eligible to receive financial aid.

-If you receive a zero completion rate in any term at Hawkeye, you will not receive one term of warning status, but will automatically be placed on suspension status.
+Non-high school students who receive a zero completion rate in any term at Hawkeye, will not receive one term of warning status, but will automatically be placed on suspension status.

 It is your responsibility to monitor and keep track of your academic progress and to notify the Financial Aid office of any grade changes.